LyumkisLab/CommandLineSCF/README.md

 optional arguments: <br />
  -h, --help            show this help message and exit <br />
- --FourierRadius FOURIERRADIUS
+ --FourierRadius FOURIERRADIUS <br />
-                       Fourier radius (int) of the shell on which sampling is evaluated --NumberToUse NUMBERTOUSE
+                       Fourier radius (int) of the shell on which sampling is evaluated <br />
+ --NumberToUse NUMBERTOUSE <br />
-                       the number of projections to use, if you don't want to use all of them --3DFSCMap 3DFSCMAP   the 3DFSC map, if one wants to correlate Sampling/Resolution; currently not implemented --RootOutputName ROOTOUTPUTNAME
+                       the number of projections to use, if you don't want to use all of them <br />
+ --3DFSCMap 3DFSCMAP   the 3DFSC map, if one wants to correlate Sampling/Resolution; currently not implemented <br />
+ --RootOutputName ROOTOUTPUTNAME <br />
                        the root name for logging outputs.
-Default is SCFAnalysis --TiltAngle TILTANGLE
+Default is SCFAnalysis <br />
+ --TiltAngle TILTANGLE <br />
-                       tilt angle
+                       tilt angle <br />
  --Sym SYM             symmetry: Icos, Oct, Tet, Cn, or Dn.
-If tilt specified, then Sym =C1
+If tilt specified, then Sym =C1   <br />

 ----------------------------------------------------------------------------------